 Now carefully position the toilet over the drain in such a way that the bolts are right below their respective holes.
 Push it into place and tighten the nuts around the bolts to secure the toilet to the floor.
 In case there is some minute space between the toilet and the floor, you can insert some pennies to even it out.

-Also Read: Best One Piece Toilets Review Must Read.
+You May Also Enjoy: Best One Piece Toilets Reviews in 2019

 Make sure that the toilet is stable.
 Reconnect the water supply and flush it once to see if it is working properly.
 If it is still leaking then you need to consult an expert as to whether it is some other problem or improper installation.